tekknolagi/isdt/index.md

 ## Contributors

-We consulted Ming Chow, Mike Shah, Chris Gregg, and Mark Sheldon while developing this course.
+We consulted Ming Chow, Mike Shah, Chris Gregg, Mark Sheldon, Tyler Lubeck, and Lexi Galantino while developing this course.

 These similar courses from other institutions inspired elements of this
 proposal: